 These units have their own fuse which provides additional protection at this point.
 They can be connected as part of a ring main, as a spur from a ring main or on their own radial circuit.
 Indeed for some appliances the latter is the only allowable method, and you should employ a professional electrician to do this work.

 The procedure for installing a fused connection unit in a ring main or as a spur from a ring main is similar to that for a socket outlet.
 The difference being that the flex or cable for the appliance also has to be connected.
-Full details for installing a socket outlet can be found in these articles:

 Connecting the fused connection unit

 1. Switch off the power at the consumer unit for the circuit concerned.
 If you have removable fuses at your consumer unit, switch off the power at the consumer unit and remove the fuse for this circuit.

 2. Decide on the location of your fused connection unit making sure that you comply with current regulations.
 If it is being mounted adjacent to a socket outlet make sure they align.

 3. Mount the back box or pattress for the fused connection unit.
 The way to do this will depend on the type of fitting and the wall.
 You may use a Surface Mounted Box, a Flush Mounted Metal Box, or a Flush Mounted Plasterboard Box.